-Last year, Fast Tracks adopted formal by laws and established itself as a non-profit organization and became a member of Road Runners Club of America.
-Today, the Fast Tracks membership is made up of all kinds of talented runners, from accomplished ultra-runners, to Boston Marathon streakers to trail running enthusiasts., along with male and female runners of all ages, speeds, interests, and abilities.
+Today, the Fast Tracks membership is made up of all kinds of talented runners, from new runners to accomplished ultra-runners and Boston Marathon streakers to trail running enthusiasts.
+Our members are male and female runners of all ages, speeds, interests, and abilities.

 © Copyright 2018 - Fast Tracks Running Club – Valley Forge